maximelenormand/mobile-service-diversity/README.md

 *NetMob 2023*, Madrid, Spain.

 If you need help, find a bug, want to give us advice or feedback, please contact me!
-You can reach us at maxime.lenormand[at]inrae.fr.
+You can reach me at maxime.lenormand[at]inrae.fr.

 ## Repository mirrors